e-Karimi/sabzlearn-app/README.md

 # sabzlearn app
-## sabzlearn is an online shop which it's cart and user panel has been developed.
+## Implemented using HTML, CSS, React, and React Libraries, this project features a responsive design and functions as a single-page application (SPA).
+In addition to pages like home, products, single product, article, category, and search, there are also sections for the cart and user panel.

-+ ### it has been implemented first mobile
++ ### first mobile
++ ### A single-page application (SPA)
 + ### Technologies used in frontend ( html,css,javascript,React & React Libraries)
 + ### backend is based on  Nodejs